 - Children and vulnerable people are protected

-Internet gambling as well as physical arcades, sports betting shops, bingo halls, casinos, gaming machines, the national lottery and gambling software all fall under the purview of the Gambling Commission.
+Internet gambling, as well as physical arcades, sports betting shops, bingo halls, casinos, gaming machines, the national lottery, and gambling software, all fall under the purview of the Gambling Commission.
 It is also responsible for issuing licenses to anyone involved in the business of gaming.

 It would be fair to describe the Gambling Commission as the most effective internet gaming licensing body in the world.
 There are dozens of jurisdictions around the world that issue licenses to betting operators, but the UK’s license commands the most respect.
 There is no single better place to play than at a website with a UK gambling license.

 Over the years, the UKGC has become increasingly strict when it comes to enforcing the rules and levying fines against operators deemed to violate the rules.
-One particularly noteworthy example of this trend came in 2017 when the UKGC fined BGO Entertainment £300,000 for advertisements that appeared on third party affiliate websites that failed to disclose significant terms and conditions.
+One particularly noteworthy example of this trend came in 2017 when the UKGC fined BGO Entertainment £300,000 for advertisements that appeared on third-party affiliate websites that failed to disclose significant terms and conditions.

 The BGO Entertainment decision set a new precedence in which operators are now held responsible for the actions of their affiliates.
-This may have been the catalyst for some operators such as Sky Bet to close their affiliate programs entirely.
+This may have been the catalyst for some operators, such as Sky Bet, to close their affiliate programs entirely.

 Advertising Standards Authority

 The Advertising Standard Authority (ASA) also plays a key role in regulating the UK online betting industry, particularly in how operators advertise.
-In recent years, the ASA has taken a more proactive stance in governing licensed UK betting sites amid growing pressure from lawmakers and intensely unfavourable media coverage of the industry.
+In recent years, the ASA has taken a more proactive stance in governing licensed UK betting sites amid growing pressure from lawmakers and intensely unfavorable media coverage of the industry.

 As a result, the ASA is now faster than ever to issue judgments against licensed operators deemed to be in violation of advertising standards.
 The advertising rules that govern the industry are myriad.
 Just two of the many rules include prohibitions on ads or games that may appeal to minors and ads that are linked to “enhanced attractiveness” or success with one’s dating life.

 The ASA is also significantly stricter today than it was in the early days of the regulated UK gambling industry.
-In 2017, for example, the ASA chided 888 Casino for an advert that appeared on a third party affiliate marketer’s website.
+In 2017, for example, the ASA chided 888 Casino for an advert that appeared on a third-party affiliate marketer’s website.
 Even though 888 Casino never approved the ad and didn’t even know about it until the ASA stepped in, the ASA upheld its ruling.

 The ASA further enhanced its advertising standards in 2018 to prohibit ads that: